The Boy Friend (musical): Act III

 At the ball, Bobby and the three boys propose to Maisie and the three girls, but the girls reply in unison that "we'll let you know at midnight" and everyone dances to "The Riviera".
 After everyone has left, Tony and Hortense run into each other.
 Hortense scolds Tony and tells him to meet Polly at the ball because she loves him as much as he loves her.
 Tony leaves to prepare for the ball as Lord Brockhurst sings "It's Never Too Late To Fall In Love" with the flirty Dulcie, and is caught by Lady Brockhurst.
 At the Carnival ball, Polly is sad that Tony is not there and she is thinking about leaving.
 Hortense tells Mme Dubonnet to persuade Polly to stay, so Polly sings "Poor Little Pierrette" with Mme Dubonnet.
 Tony later arrives at the ball and takes Polly by surprise.
 He asks "May I have this dance, Pierrette?" to which Polly replies, "I'm afraid I can't dance with a stranger".
 He then kisses her to remind her that it is he.
 When Tony removes his mask, Lord and Lady Brockhurst run to him, exclaiming they found their son at last.
 Polly and the others discover that Tony is really the son of the rich Lord and Lady Brockhurst, and he had left home to try to make his own way in the world.
-Polly tells Tony that she is actually rich as well, and Percy and Mme Dubonnet announce that they are getting married.
+Polly tells Tony that she is actually rich as well, and Percival and Mme Dubonnet announce that they are getting married.
 The clock strikes midnight, and the girls unanimously say yes to the boys' proposals.
 The last scene has everyone dancing as soon as Bobby, with the last spoken line in the play, asks "So how about that dance?"
 The show ends with a reprise of "The Boy Friend", "I Could Be Happy With You", and "A Room In Bloomsbury".